01-edu/public/subjects/shoppinglistsort/README.md

-# shoppinglistsort
+## shoppinglistsort

 ### Instructions

 You were sent to the supermarket with a shopping list.
 To make your shopping faster, write a function `ShoppingListSort()` that takes an array of strings and sorts it, according to the string length, returning an array in which the strings appear in ascending order.

-In the case of equal string length the order does not matter.
+When the length of string elements are equal, then the order in which they appear does not matter.

 ### Expected function